chicio/chicio.github.io/_posts/2017-06-02-swift-closure-syntax.md

     ...
 })

-//Call without round brackets (only if closure id the last parameter). myFunction { (parameters) -> returnType in
+//Call without round brackets (only if closure is the last parameter). myFunction { (parameters) -> returnType in
     ...
 }